mysql

 See the section called "Impermissible Client Character Sets".

-set as just described.)
+just described.)

 To avoid those steps each time you run mysql, you can create a shortcut